 It is absurdly difficult to gather a family around a table for a meal.
 When children are very young, they do not like to sit still.
-As they grow older, activities intervene into traditional meal times.
-Parents struggle to meet professional obligations and the desire to be present for at least some important events.
+As they grow older, activities intervene in traditional meal times.
+Parents struggle to meet professional obligations and desire to be present for at least some important events.
 Too often, daily meals together fall by the wayside.
 Eating together becomes mundane; other events seem urgent and more important.

 This winter, commit to at least one meal together every week.
 Promise each other.
 Every person who lives in your home should be present.
 Those who are willing and able can and should participate in the preparation of the meal and the table.
 Every member of the family should sit down hungry, stay long enough to participate in the conversation, and help to clean the table.